Medium Risk

 Can I rate-limit write_jsxn? +

 Yes.
-Add a rate_limit block to the write_jsxn rule in your Intercept policy.
+Add a rate_limit block to the write_jsxn rule in your PolicyLayer policy.
 For example, setting max: 10 and window: 60 limits the tool to 10 calls per minute.
 Rate limits are tracked per agent session and reset automatically.

 How do I block write_jsxn completely? +

-Set action: deny in the Intercept policy for write_jsxn.
+Set action: deny in the PolicyLayer policy for write_jsxn.
 The AI agent will receive a policy violation error and cannot call the tool.
 You can also include a reason field to explain why the tool is blocked.

 What MCP server provides write_jsxn? +

-Enforce policies on Jsx Notation
+Enforce policy on every Jsx Notation tool call.

 // GET IN TOUCH